Dick Savitt: Davis Cup snub and retirement

-Post-retirement tennis career
+Part-time comeback

-Savitt returned to the competitive tennis scene part-time in 1956.
+Savitt returned to the competitive tennis scene part-time in 1954.
+In April 1954 he won the clay court River Oaks Championshipsin Houston, Texas defeating Sven Davidson, Gardnar Mulloy, Vic Seixas, and Ham Richardson in the final, the latter three members of the U.S. Davis Cup team.

+In August 1957 he won the Eastern Grass Court Championships at South Orange, New Jersey defeating U.S. Davis Cup players Ham Richardson and Vic Seixas in the final two rounds in best-of-five set matches.

 In 1958, Savitt moved back to New York for business reasons and launched a part-time comeback in tennis.
-That year, he won his second National Indoors title, and in 1961 he captured his third—while remaining a weekend player.
+That year, he won his second National Indoors title, defeating Grant Golden, Kurt Nielsen, and Budge Patty in the final three rounds.
+In 1961, he captured his third—while remaining a weekend player, defeating Pierre Darmon, Chris Crawford, and U.S. No. 1 Whitney Reed in the final.
 In 1981, he and his son, Robert, won the U.S. Father-Son doubles title.

 Maccabiah Games; Israel

 In 1961, he won gold medals in both singles (defeating American Mike Franks in the final), and doubles (with Franks, defeating South Africans Rod Mandelstam and Julie Mayers), at the 1961 Maccabiah Games in Israel, the third-largest sporting event in the world.
 He was also very active in the Maccabi movement.

 Savitt in addition helped develop the Israel Tennis Centers, beginning in 1973.
 In 1998, he was the ITA overseas tennis director.
 In his 2007 book The Big Book of Jewish Sports Heroes: An Illustrated Compendium of Sports History and The 150 Greatest Jewish Sports Stars, author Peter S. Horvitz ranked Savitt the 9th-greatest Jewish athlete of all time.